Lamer87/Space_Engineers_DLC_unlocker/README.md

     - Download CreamAPI from the [source page](https://cs.rin.ru/forum/viewtopic.php?f=29&t=70576) (cs.rin.ru)
     - Check out the Space Engineers DLC on its [database page](https://steamdb.info/app/244850/dlc) (steamdb.info)
-    - Edit creamapi.ini file based on how the game works (dll and other stuff) and its DLCs
+    - Edit cream_api.ini file based on how the game works (dll and other stuff) and its DLCs
-    - In creamapi.ini, remove the lines corresponding to your purchased DLCs
+    - In cream_api.ini, remove the lines corresponding to your purchased DLCs
     - Open the game folder (example):
       `C:\Program Files (x86)\Steam\steamapps\common\SpaceEngineers\Bin64\`
     - Rename the file "steam_api64.dll" to "steam_api64_o.dll" (it's necessary)
-    - Place here (Bin64) these 2 CreamAPI files, "creamapi.ini" and the new "steam_api64.dll"
+    - Place here (Bin64) these 2 CreamAPI files, "cream_api.ini" and the new "steam_api64.dll"
     - Start the game.
     <br>